Gordin508/icmput/README.md

 Unfortunately, not all of these are available to us if we do not have elevated privileges on the victim machine.
 If we use sockets of type `SOCK_DGRAM` (works unprivileged) instead of `SOCK_RAW`, the kernel e.g. e.g. might set its own identifier value in the ICMP header.
 Nevertheless, even if we needed root privileges, the ability to send data via ICMP itself is already pretty neat.

 ### C2 via ICMP
 Obfuscation of Command and Control (C2) traffic is nothing new.
 For example, a common strategy is to issue DNS requests from a victim host and encode the C2 servers reply in the DNS response.
 This is why many courses teach SoC and Blue Teamers to also have a stern look at DNS traffic (which is mostly port 53 UDP).
-But C2 via ICMP is even more trivial: Just store whatever your C2 server shall send to the victim in the ICMP Echo Reply.
+C2 via ICMP is also possible: Just store whatever your C2 server shall send to the victim in the ICMP Echo Reply.
+This can be fiddly on some server OSes as the kernel very much wants to handle ICMP traffic itself.
+On Linux you can e.g. control this with `/proc/sys/net/ipv[4|6]/icmp/echo_ignore_all`.